 User input appears in typewriter characters, and output appears in slanted typewriter characters.
 ML's response val ... is compiler-dependent and will sometimes be suppressed.
 This session illustrates two formats for the display of theorems.
-Isabelle's top-level displays theorems as ML values, enclosed in quotes.
+Isabelle's top-level displays theorems as ML values,

+2For a listing of the FOL rules and their ML names, turn to Isabelle's Object-Logics. enclosed in quotes.
 Printing commands like prth omit the quotes and the surrounding val ...: thm.
 Ignoring their side-effects, the printing commands are identity functions.